 People who are passionate about Priory Park are being encouraged to become volunteers to help maintain it as a treasure for years to come.

 The Friends of Priory Park (FOPP) group is looking for more volunteers to help with litter-picking, weeding, planting bulbs and creating insect habitats at the popular park in Great Malvern, as well as to discuss new ideas to improve the area.

 The group works closely with Malvern Hills District Council to support the park's ongoing developments.

-Cllr Peter Whatley, Portfolio Holder for Resources at Malvern Hills District Council, said: "It is wonderful to have a community group like FOPP who want to give their time to help keep Priory Park blooming.
-They have a great passion for the park and work really hard in co-operation with MHDC to ensure it is a beautiful place for everyone to enjoy.
-If you have some spare time, then I encourage you to join in and volunteer."
+Cllr Peter Whatley, Portfolio Holder for Resources at Malvern Hills District Council, said: "It is wonderful to have a group like FOPP working with us that share our passion for Priory Park.
+We have some exciting improvements planned to the park over the coming months so there has never been a better time to get involved.
+If you have some spare time then I would encourage you to join in and volunteer."

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.